emqxarchive/emqx-docs-en/source/deploy.rst

 | emqx2 | 192.168.0.3 |
 +-------+-------------+

-4. Install and cluster EMQ on these two hosts.
+4. Install and cluster *EMQ X* on these two hosts.
 Please refer to the sections of cluster installation for details.

 5. Create LB and assign the public IP address.